-The matrix FR contains the long term probabilities of ending up in the column state when you start in the row state.
-The rows are transient states and the columns are all absorbing states since you will eventually end up in an absorbing state in an absorbing Markov chain.
+The matrix FR contains the long term probabilities of ending up in the absorbing column state when you start in the transient row state.
 It should be used to answer any questions about "eventual probability" or "long term probability".

-FR can also be found from the limiting matrix $\overline{\mathbf{P}}$ where it will be in the lower-left, the transient rows to absorbing columns, section.
+FR can also be found from the lower-left block of the limiting matrix $\overline{\mathbf{P}}$.